Pay the same tuition, in or out of state

 - UW-Parkside Financial Aid

 - UW-Superior Financial Aid

-To apply for federal and state financial aid, fill out a Free Application for Federal Student Aid (FAFSA).
-Even if you haven’t made a final decision about whether or not you will apply for this program, you may want to consider completing a FAFSA.
-Completing this form is always the first step when applying for federal or state financial aid.
+To apply for federal and state financial aid, fill out the Free Application for Federal Student Aid (FAFSA).
+Completing this form is the first step when applying for federal or state financial aid.
+Even if you haven’t made a final decision about whether or not you will apply to this program, you may want to consider completing the FAFSA.

-As an adult student, you may also consider these resources to help with the cost of an online degree:
+As a returning adult student, you may consider additional sources to help with the cost of your online degree:

-- Private loans are available in addition to federal grants and loans.
+- Private education loans—available in addition to federal grants and loans.
 Private loans must be repaid.

-- Scholarships are awarded based on academic achievement or other criteria; financial need is sometimes taken into account.
-Scholarships don’t need to be repaid.
+- Scholarships—awarded based on academic achievement or other criteria; financial need is sometimes taken into account.
+Scholarships do not need to be repaid.

-- Education tax benefits may be available.
-Talk with your financial adviser about possible tax benefits.
+- Education tax benefits—talk with your financial advisor about possible tax benefits.

 UW Sustainable Management Scholarships

 The UW Sustainable Management program offers scholarship opportunities to new and continuing bachelor’s and master’s students to help pay for their education.
 These scholarships are available each fall and spring semester; the deadline for submission is the first day of the semester.